Many surgical procedures are very safe. But any type of surgery carries risks along with it.

 Make your surgery an opportunity

 By asking questions and actively communicating with all members of your treatment team, you become your best health advocate.
+It’s important to also extend the conversation to your next of kin or family members when having a conversation regarding surgery.
 Also, you will ensure that you will have the best possible outcome before, during and after any surgical procedures.